j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/user-stories.rst.txt

 the library is tested on may be limited due to resource constraints.

+.. index:: crates.io
 .. _ref-available-on-crates-io-story:

 ======================
 Available on crates.io
 ======================
 | As a Rust application developer,
-| I want the library to be on `crates.io <https://crates.io/>`__,
+| I want the library to be on Rust's package registry, `<https://crates.io/>`__,
 | so that I can easily incorporate it into my Rust based application with Cargo.

 .. rubric:: Acceptance Criteria

-* The library can be downloaded from crates.io.
+* The library is hosted on crates.io.
-* The library can be obtained by simply specifying it as a dependency in Cargo.toml.
+* The library can be obtained by simply specifying it as a dependency in a package's ``Cargo.toml``.

+.. index:: GitHub
 .. _ref-source-available-on-github-story:

 ==========================